 Superstorm Sandy came ashore in New Jersey on October 29th, 2012.
 The storm caused 109 fatalities in the US and more than $71 billion in damage and lost business income.
 The destruction caused by a combination of wind, flooding, and storm surge was focused in New Jersey and New York City.
 An extremely large area hundreds of kilometers across received extensive damage.
 Half of the city of Hoboken flooded, a 50-ft segment of the Atlantic City boardwalk washed away and hundreds of beachfront properties all over the New Jersey shore were damaged or destroyed.
 In New York City, the East River flooded its banks in lower Manhattan and the subway system suffered its worst flooding in history.
 A storm surge of almost 14ft flooded Battery Park and a 16ft surge hit Staten Island, where damage and casualties were particularly severe.
 However, lost in the discussion about the causes and impacts of the storm is this: scientists have known for a long time that the New York City region is very vulnerable to storm damage.

 Sandy has reinvigorated the debate about hurricanes and climate change (see Module 3).
 Remember, climate change is supposed to result in larger storms, not necessarily more frequent storms, although there is still lack of agreement among scientists in this forecast.
 The basic problem is that unlike temperature and precipitation, where we have massive amounts of data to see trends, run models and make projections, we have very few large storms to accurately forecast.
 Nevertheless, the amount of heat in the North Atlantic Ocean in October 2012, is a strong, if not irrefutable argument for a relationship between Sandy and climate change.
-And the interaction between a hurricane very late in the season for the northeast coast and a cold front more typical of that time of year was what made Sandy so large and so deadly as well as steering in directly towards the coast.
+And the interaction between a hurricane very late in the season for the northeast coast and a cold front more typical of that time of year was what made Sandy so large and so deadly as well as steering indirectly towards the coast.
 The discussion about Sandy and climate change is bound to continue for a long time.
-However, we know for certain that global sea level is 1.5 ft higher than when New York City was hit by a storm of comparable site in 1821, the massive Norfolk and Long Island Hurricane, and that extra foot plus made a huge difference in Lower Manhattan.
+However, we know for certain that global sea level is 1.5 ft higher than when New York City was hit by a storm of a comparable size in 1821, the massive Norfolk and Long Island Hurricane, and that extra foot plus made a huge difference in Lower Manhattan.

 Ten percent of the world's population or approximately 600 million people live on land that is within 10 meters of sea level.
 This low elevation coastal zone includes some of the world's most populous cities besides New York, including London, Miami, Calcutta, Tokyo, and Cairo.
 In the US, the situation is most dire in New Orleans where a large portion of the city lies below sea level making the city highly vulnerable to storms such as Hurricane Katrina.
 New Orleans is in an especially precarious positions because the land on which it is built is subsiding rapidly, at a rate far faster than modern sea level rise, as a result of development of marshlands, and major decisions will need to be made in the future on whether to keep investing in infrastructure to keep the seas out or whether to retreat from low-lying areas.
 Such investment has already been made in the Netherlands where a massive system of flood protection has been developed to keep the oceans at bay.
 However, tiny island nations in the Pacific and Indian Oceans that are within a meters elevation of sea level do not have the resources available to protect the land from rising seas and these nations are grappling with the distinct possibility that they will be completely submerged by the middle part of the century.